-The failure offset is applicable only when a group of 3 or more XDU1350 units are configured in N (that is all XDU1350 set to run, with no XDU1350 redundancy) and they are configured to spin up the standby pump when an XDU1350 failure/power off occurs.
+The failure offset is applicable only when a group of 3 or more XDU1350 units are configured in N (that is all XDU1350s set to run, with no XDU1350 redundancy) and they are configured to spin up the standby pump when an XDU1350 failure/power off occurs.
 The pump reduction (or failure) offset is applied to the system pump speed when there is a XDU1350 failure (that is shutdown) or the unit is switched off.
 Spinning up the standby pumps in the running XDU1350s will result in more pumps running than when all CDUs are healthy and operational.
-To avoid spikes in differential pressure, P217 failure pump speed reduction is applied to the system pump speed at the time of the CDU failure.
+To avoid spikes in differential pressure, P217 failure pump speed offset is applied to the cDU failure.
 P217 should be determined at commissioning.